 Dr. Roxanne had been experiencing some numbness in her arm along with severe headaches, so she became a patient of Dr. Troxell’s too.
-After several months of care, along with resolution of her numbness and headaches, she just felt better, and she was experiencing more “regular” menses.
+After several months of care, along with resolution of her numbness and headaches, she just felt better.
 After becoming a Troxell Intern herself she devoted more than 20 hours per week to the program, to not only developing her own philosophy, science, and art of chiropractic, but also teaching it to others.
 Upon graduation from Palmer College of Chiropractic she was offered a post-graduate associateship position at one of Dr. Troxell’s Clinic’s.
 After spending two years in that clinic she transferred to the sister clinic located walking distance from her home.
 A clinic that also happens to be the home of the Troxell Intern Program.

 Bringing Chiropractic Care to the Townsend Community